christianvozar/go-fizzbuzz/README.markdown

 # Fizz Buzz

-Classic Fizzbuzz test as Go Package.
+Classic Fizzbuzz test implemenetd as a Go package.